WG-SpaceCoder/AutoTrimps/README.md

 <b>Recent changes:</b>

 3/2/2016
-- Graph seires now includes challenge name.
+- Graph series now includes challenge name.
 Will be undefined for data gathered before running this version.

 2/26/2016
 - New option to pause the script under advanced settings.